 Rural Heritage Day — Ste.
 Genevieve, MO

 During this full day celebration, visitors can experience old-fashioned crafts like soapmaking, leatherworking, spinning, wood carving and more at this living history festival.
 Wander the Ste.
-Genevieve Historic District, enjoy a hot cider and kettle corn, see the historic demonstrations, cheer at one of the two parades, and check out some of the live music and entertainment!
+Genevieve Historic District, enjoy a hot cider and kettle corn, see the historic demonstrations, cheer at the parade, and check out some of the live music and entertainment!
 Visitors can also tour the famous historic homes in the area at this can't-miss historical celebration.
 You will be able to celebrate fall, history, and make new memories with your loved ones during this awesome annual celebration!
 Do not miss out.

 Cotton Carnival & Parade — Sikeston, MO

 Head out to the Jaycee Rodeo Grounds in Sikeston, MO for the one-of-a-kind Cotton Carnival & Parade.
 Five days of family activities await, including a parade through the streets of downtown, carnival rides, live performances, a pageant, and more.
 Food and drink will be available for purchase as well, so be sure to bring an appetite for amazing carnival-style food and local wares.
 Guests can peruse some great booths and have a blast at this annual event.
-Plus, the festival is in its 75th year for 2019, making it a historic time for the festival and the city itself!

 New Madrid Fall Festival — New Madrid, MO